-- (a) The minimum building setbacks outlined in Table 1 and illustrated on the Sector Plan Map do not take into account any features of the land, existing or proposed easements, and/or other underground services which may require increased building setbacks. - (b) The design of the development has taken into consideration the visibility at intersections and the amenity of the proposed neighbourhood.
-Consequently, for the purposes of the Standard Building Regulations (i.e corner truncations setbacks), further application for corner truncation setbacks is not required, provided that the setback specifically dimensioned and referenced on the Sector Plan Map (figures 5a, 5b, 5c, 5d, 5e, 5f, 5g, 5h, 5i and 5j) is complied with. - (c) Where a lot fronts a park, the Sector Plan Map may nominate that the garage is to be set back a minimum of 5.5 metres from the property boundary to provide additional space for on-site visitor car parking in lieu of the standard on-street parking provision. - (d) Where a setback is specifically dimensioned and referenced on the Sector Plan Map (figures 5a, 5b, 5c, 5d, 5e, 5f, 5g, 5h, 5i and 5j), the Sector Plan Map requirement will prevail over Table 1. - (e) On Traditional and Premium Traditional lots, unenclosed spaces such as verandahs, terraces, balconies, and pergolas may project into the front setback by a maximum distance of 1.5 metres provided the outermost projection is no closer than 3 metres from the front boundary.
+- 1. The minimum building setbacks outlined in Table 1 and illustrated on the Sector Plan Map do not take into account any features of the land, existing or proposed easements, and/or other underground services which may require increased building setbacks. - 2.
+The design of the development has taken into consideration the visibility at intersections and the amenity of the proposed neighbourhood.
+Consequently, for the purposes of the Standard Building Regulations (i.e corner truncations setbacks), further application for corner truncation setbacks is not required, provided that the setback specifically dimensioned and referenced on the Sector Plan Map (figures 5a, 5b, 5c, 5d, 5e, 5f and 5g) is complied with. - 3.
+Where a lot fronts a park, the Sector Plan Map may nominate that the garage is to be set back a minimum of 5.5 metres from the property boundary to provide additional space for on-site visitor car parking in lieu of the standard on-street parking provision. - 4.
+Where a setback is specifically dimensioned and referenced on the Sector Plan Map (figures 5a, 5b, 5c, 5d, 5e, 5f and 5g), the Sector Plan Map requirement will prevail over Table 1. - 5.
+On Traditional and Premium Traditional lots, unenclosed spaces such as verandahs, terraces, balconies, and pergolas may project into the front setback by a maximum distance of 1.5 metres provided the outermost projection is no closer than 3 metres from the front boundary.
 An additional setback to the garage in required as per note 2(d).